notbasketball/TimeCode/README.md

 # TimeCode
 TimeCode, an updating text file that has the current time in 24 hour format.
 Perfect alternative to Snaz, which currently only works on Windows.
 TimeCode works on any operating system compatible with NodeJS.
+# Download

+To download this release, make sure you have NodeJS installed on your system, then download the release on the releases page on the right.
+Use the NodeJS Command Prompt to go into the directory of wherever you put TimeCode.
+Type in `node index.js` and you are ready to go!
+You can open "time.txt" in the same TimeCode folder to display the current time of your system, in 24 hour format, up to the minute.
+This updates every second, to display the current time on your system as accurate as possible.